 Sweepstakes Committee: Unknown

 Well, this is awkward.
 In case you couldn’t tell from the “Unknowns” above, the 1961 Tartans are missing from the digital archives, and there’s very little other written record (Update from 2022: They’re missing from the DIGITAL archives, but the Tartan has physical archives and guess what?
 We found them!).
 So we don’t know much outside of the top 3 results (but YOU might…so if you have info about 1961, let us know!)

-- ATO’s Newest Buggy Acquits Itself.
+ATO’s Newest Buggy Acquits Itself.
 Andy II made its debut on the course back in 1959, and it would have won if not for a Pacing DQ.
 In 1960, ATO sent their A team back to Golden Goose, but in 1961 Andy II got another try.
 And it didn’t disappoint, as ATO with Andy II crossed the finish line in front, picking up the org’s 8th win in 9 years.
 EDIT: Per the 1961 Tartan, the winning buggy was actually Golden Goose, adding another win to its record.
 The ATO team consisted of Larry Ritchi, Al Patz, Bob Nowak, Mugsie Stevens, and Bill Novack, and was driven by Doug Sanderson.
-PiKA, with Shark/S-1, finished 2nd (there’s no record of the time in the limited documents that we have, but the BAA History tab shows PiKA’s time as 2:32.8, behind the pushing of Bill Elsey, Jim Jubenski, Jim Sharkey, Bob Wolfe, and Bob Meyn and the driving of Lou Caramella.
-SAE’s Bike pulled off a bit of an upset, finishing 3rd with a time of 2:33.8, with Paul Pheneger, Bob Miller, Frank Jones, Bill Faircloth and Deates Lahanas providing the pushing and Curt Eaves doing the driving.
+PiKA, with Shark/S-1, finished 2nd with a time of 2:32.8, behind the pushing of Bill Elsey, Jim Jubenski, Jim Sharkey, Bob Wolfe, and Bob Meyn and the driving of Lou Caramella.
+SAE’s Bike pulled off a shocking upset, finishing 3rd with a time of 2:33.8, with Paul Pheneger, Bob Miller, Frank Jones, Bill Faircloth and Deates Lahanas providing the pushing and Curt Eaves doing the driving.

 - 1961 Photos.
 We may not have much information, but we do have some photos!
 If you can ID the unknown buggies, let us know.